The brilliant Horrible Histories boat tour is a must

-What’s the best way to see London’s main sights, learn about the history of the Thames and ensure the kids don’t complain?
-Take a trip on board the Terrible Thames.
+What’s the best way to see London’s main sights, learn about the horrible history of the most famous river in London and ensure the kids don’t complain?
+Take a trip on board the Horrible Histories boat tour, and discover the Terrible Thames.

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.